cedadev/fawkes/docs/user_documentation.md

 Enter your inputs and submit the job.
 Go to the [Monitor](#monitoring-your-jobs) tab to view the progress of your job.
-Here you can see the Outputs of your jobs.
+Here you can see the outputs of your jobs.
 The outputs will vary depending on the job that was run.

 ## Signing in